mozilla-conduit/suite/README.md

     `docker volume rm demo_phabricator-mysql-db` to ensure you have a fresh DB!
- 1. Start the application with `docker-compose up` and log in with the appropriate user ("admin" to update global settings, "phab" for things like API keys).
+ 1. Start the application with `docker-compose up` and log in with the appropriate user ("admin" to update global settings, "phab-bot" for things like API keys).
  1. Change the desired setting.
  1. Run `docker-compose run phabricator dump > demo.sql` to dump the